freeCodeCamp/guide/src/pages/articles/miscellaneous/heres-how-to-earn-our-verified-back-end-development-certification/index.md

 ---
-title: Heres How To Earn Our Verified Back End Development Certification
+title: Heres How to Earn Our Verified Back End Development Certification
 ---
 ![An image of a sample Back End Development Certification](//discourse-user-assets.s3.amazonaws.com/original/2X/e/ea633a0abec2ec4b17c3c9b5b24fb9809776289a.png)